#So.Me Study Timeline

 Phase Five: Manualisation

-September 2025 - January 2026
+November 2025 - January 2026

 Phase five is about developing a technical manual to help others use the measure. we’ll be publishing the study data and app so other researchers can re-use it in their own work.